Medical Consultation Process

 - Non adherence with treatment

 - Investigation, evaluation and treatment of contacts to an infectious TB case

 - Infection control measures to reduce transmission of tuberculosis

 Health care providers may access consultation and technical assistance services by one of several methods:

 - Referral from the existing medical consultation process within each state

 - Referral from other COE's

-- Contacting the Medical Consultants (firstname.lastname@example.org, email@example.com, firstname.lastname@example.org) or the Nurse Consultants (email@example.com, or firstname.lastname@example.org), directly via email.
-Email addresses are provided on the HNTC website.
+- Contacting the medical consultants (firstname.lastname@example.org, (email@example.com, firstname.lastname@example.org) or the nurse consultants (email@example.com, firstname.lastname@example.org, or email@example.com), directly via email.
+Email addresses are provided on the HNTC website and in promotional literature.